Encinal High School: Threatened closure

 The school was one of several in the Alameda district that was said to face closure depending on the success or failure of Measure E, a $150-per-parcel property tax increase voted on by mail-in ballot.
-Measure E was defeated when it failed to garner the required two-thirds majority; however, the school did reopen in fall 2010.
+Measure E was defeated when it failed to garner the required two-thirds majority; however, the school did reopen in the fall of 2010.

 Demographics

-The student body is 23% African-American, 20% White non-Hispanic, 39% Asian, 15% Hispanic or Latino, 1% American Indian or Alaskan Native, 1% Pacific Islander, and 1% multiple ethnicity or no response, according to the California Department of Education, for the 2005-2006 school year.
+In the 2005-2006 school year, the student body was 23% African-American, 20% White non-Hispanic, 39% Asian, 15% Hispanic or Latino, 1% American Indian or Alaskan Native, 1% Pacific Islander, and 1% multiple ethnicity or no response.